Bury F.C.: Full international players

 Jimmy Settle was the first Bury player to win a full international cap, playing for England against Ireland in Sunderland on 18 February 1899, and scoring a second-half hat-trick in England's 13–2 victory.
-Bill Gorman and Derek Spence were Bury's most capped international players, each earning 10 caps while at Bury, for Ireland and Northern Ireland respectively.
+Bill Gorman and Derek Spence were Bury's most capped international players, each earning 10 caps while at Bury, for Ireland and Northern Ireland, respectively.
 Neil Danns was the most recent Bury player to win a full international cap, on 26 June 2019, when he played in Guyana's third and final 2019 CONCACAF Gold Cup group stage game, against Trinidad.

 Jack Plant played for Bury for 17 years apart from one short loan period at Reading.
 He played and scored in both the 1900 and 1903 FA Cup Finals, and made one international appearance for England against Scotland in 1900.

 1 Danns scored three goals in qualifying games, then three in three games in the 2019 CONCACAF Gold Cup group stage.

 Other notable players

-Other notable players, with full international caps after or before their times at Bury, include:
+Other notable players, with full international caps after or before their times at Bury, include (in alphabetical order):